zhongjingyu1/Awesome-Train-Free-MLLM-LVLM-Hallucination-Mitigation/README.md

 ## Notes

 - Some entries are **arXiv-first** papers later published at conferences.
 The table keeps the first public year while recording the later venue if available.
-- For entries marked **to verify**, please check the official project page or authors' repository before using the venue/code link in a public leaderboard.
 - This list is intended for GitHub curation rather than formal bibliographic completeness.
 Pull requests should include official paper links, official code links, and evaluation settings.